blinfo/RegularExpressions/README.md

 **Alternative**: `[^0-9]`

 Matches exactly one character which can not be a digit.
+The circumflex as the first character in the brackets means "NOT"

   _Matches:_